 Ask specifically if they have had problems, add a warning box asking the patient to ensure they mention any problems plus mention example complications in the details question.

-Original questionnaires asked about anaesthetic problems as well as other issues in the question description and wasn’t as obvious to some patients.
+Original assessment forms asked about anaesthetic problems as well as other issues in the question description and wasn’t as obvious to some patients.

 Example: Have you ever had any anaesthetic complications or problems?